Existence and Smoothness of the Navier-Stokes equation using the Boundary Integral Method: Conclusion

 \section{Conclusion}

-A Green's integral representation for the velocity is given over a four-dimensional space-time hyper-surface with a Green's function fundamental solution kernel, called an NSlet, having strength given by a force impulse distribution over the hyper-surface.
-The force impulse for the problem is assumed to be bounded.
-Choosing the integral representation for the velocity to be close to the fluid point, then the NSlet approximates to the Eulerlet which is a known smooth function (away from its spatial origin).
-From this, it is shown that if the velocity is smooth at an initial time then it is smooth for all subsequent time as well.
-If the velocity exists and is smooth then from the Helmholtz theorem so is the pressure.
-The force impulse distribution is given by the initial velocity, and if this is taken to be zero then the velocity at all later time is zero, demonstrating uniqueness for the smooth class of solutions $C^{\infty}$.
+A Green's integral representation for the velocty is given by a volume integral at initial time with a Green's function fundamental solution kernal, called an nslet, having strength given by (minus) the initial velocity.
+For a fluid point a small time step away, then the nslet approximates to the eulerlet to within a known error bound.
+Repeating for multiple time steps, it is shown that the velocity is smooth and consequently also the pressure at any later time.
+The force impulse distribution is given by the initial velocity, and if this is taken to be zero then the velocity at all later time is zero.

+The fundamental solution origin moves with the flow field, allowing the possibility of a chaotic dynamical system and the example of the blinking vortex is given.
+Future work then is to model turbulence and test cascade down to the expected Kolmogorov length scale.